urlgrey/hsmm-pi/README.md

 Raspberry Pi Installation
 =========================

 1. Download the [Raspbian Jessie](https://downloads.raspberrypi.org/raspbian_latest) or [Raspbian Jessie Lite](https://downloads.raspberrypi.org/raspbian_lite_latest) disk image.
 The Lite image is suitable for headless installations as it omits the graphical interface, web browser, etc.
 1. Write the image to an SD memory card.
 This involves formatting the SD card; I recommend the steps described at http://elinux.org/RPi_Easy_SD_Card_Setup
 1. Insert the card into a Raspberry Pi
 1. Connect the wired Ethernet port on the Pi to a network with Internet access
 1. Apply power to the Pi
 1. Login to the Pi through an SSH session, the console, or the terminal application.
 The username is "pi" and the password is "raspberry".
 1. Run the Raspberry Pi Setup program:

         sudo raspi-config
 1. Expand the filesystem to fill the SD memory card
-1. Change the password for the 'pi' account
+1. Change the password for the "pi" account
-1. If installing over an SSH connection to the Pi, then I recommend you install 'screen' (sudo apt-get install screen) to ensure that the installation script is not stopped prematurely if you lose connectivity with the Pi.
+1. If installing over an SSH connection to the Pi, then I recommend you install "screen" (`sudo apt-get install screen`) to ensure that the installation script is not stopped prematurely if you lose connectivity with the Pi.
 This is optional, but I highly recommend using screen if installing over the network.
 You can find more info on screen here: http://linux.die.net/man/1/screen
 1. Run the following commands to download the HSMM-Pi project and install

         sudo apt-get update
         sudo apt-get install -y git
         git clone https://github.com/urlgrey/hsmm-pi.git
         cd hsmm-pi
         sh install.sh
 1. Login to the web application on the Pi: http://(wired Ethernet IP of the node):8080/
 1. Access the Admin account using the username "admin" and password "changeme".
 1. Change the password for HSMM-Pi
 1. Configure as either an Internal or Gateway node

 BeagleBone Black Installation